kauezatarin/Arduino_Monitor/README.md

 * Save gathered data to a file
 * Double the number of sensors that can be monitored
 * Things Speak integration
+* Manual input panel (to manually send commands to the device)